 It was too thick to use around my eyes and nose.

 When I used it on spots I found it covered them well without clinging to them and emphasising them more.

 The best way of using it was to mix it with some foundation with it to loosen it up.
 I would then apply it with my finger to the area I wanted to conceal.

 It took a little more work that I liked which is why I don’t use it anymore, that and I don’t get spots as often now so I don’t really need it, but if you want a high coverage concealer for spots, this is one to check out, at €3.95 it won’t break the bank.

 This can also be purchased from Sam McCauley’s Pharmacy.

-That rounds up this post, thank you so much for reading, I hope you enjoyed this post and find it helpful.
+That rounds up this post, thank you for reading, I hope you enjoyed this post and found it helpful.